-Meet the young photographer behind the viral razor advert that’s got the internet talking.
+the young photographer behind that viral razor advert

 Photography Ashley Armitage